Renata Voráčová: 2017

 At the Wimbledon Championships, Voráčová made the second week of a Grand Slam tournament for the first time in her career, with partner Makoto Ninomiya reaching the semifinals of the ladies' doubles.
 They lost in three sets to Chan Hao-ching and Monica Niculescu.
-Due to her surprise run, Voráčová reached a new career-high ranking of 32 on July 17, after 17 years on the WTA Tour.
+Due to her surprise run, Voráčová reached a new career-high ranking of 32 on 17 July, after 17 years on the WTA Tour.
+And she even got better by the month of August, reaching world No. 29.

 2022

 Voráčová started her 2022 season at the Melbourne Summer Set 2, where she lost in the first round of the doubles tournament.
 Her Australian visa was later cancelled after her medical exemption from Australia's vaccination rules was rejected by the Australian government, forcing Voráčová to withdraw from the Australian Open amid her deportation.

 Performance timelines

 Only main-draw results in WTA Tour, Grand Slam tournaments, Fed Cup/Billie Jean King Cup and Olympic Games are included in win–loss records.